Want CNET to notify you of price drops and the latest stories?

 Major League Baseball's official streaming service is great for following your favorite team if you live outside its TV market.
 Because of the 90-minute blackout described above, however, it's much less useful for following your local home team.

-Those who only care about watching one team can get a "single team" option for a onetime $130 fee for the season.
+Those who care only about watching one team can get a "single team" option for a one-time $130 fee for the season.

 With MLB.TV, you can also listen to home and away radio broadcasts.
 The radio broadcasts aren't subject to the blackout rule, so you can listen to home team games live.
 MLB.TV also includes a ton of video content, including classic games, baseball documentaries and old This Week in Baseball episodes.